Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Experimental Study

+Table \ref{tab:dascmaop1-6} presents the statistics on $HV$ values for C-MOEA/DD and C-NSGA-III on 5-, 8- and 10-objective DAS-CMaOP1-6 with the first twelve difficulty triplets in Table \ref{tab:dif_triplets}.
+We can see that for 5- and 8-objective DAS-CMaOP1 with feasibility-hardness, C-NSGA-III is significantly better than C-MOEA/DD.
+For 5-objective DAS-CMaOP1 with diversity-hardness, C-MOEA/DD is significantly better than C-NSGA-III except for the case with the difficulty triplet $(0.25, 0.0, 0.0)$.
+For 8-objective DAS-CMaOP1 with diversity-hardness, C-MOEA/DD is significantly better than C-NSGA-III.
+For 10-objective DAS-CMaOP1, C-NSGA-III is significantly better than C-MOEA/DD in most cases.

+For 5-objective DAS-CMaOP2 with each difficulty level less than 0.5, C-NSGA-III is better or significantly better than C-MOEA/DD.
+For 5-objective DAS-CMaOP2 with the remainder of the difficulty triplets, C-MOEA/DD is better or significantly better than C-NSGA-III except for the cases with difficulty triplets $(0.5, 0.0, 0.0)$ and $(0.0, 0.75, 0.0)$.
+For 8-objective DAS-CMaOP2, C-NSGA-III is significantly better than C-MOEA/DD in most cases.
+For 10-objective DAS-CMaOP2 with feasibility-hardness, C-NSGA-III is significantly better than C-MOEA/DD.
+For 5-objective DAS-CMaOP3, C-NSGA-III is significantly better than C-MOEA/DD in most cases.
+For 8- and 10-objective DAS-CMaOP3 with diversity-hardness, C-NSGA-III is also significantly better than C-MOEA/DD.

-The statistic results of $IGD$ values for MOEA/D-CDP and NSGA-II-CDP on DAS-CMOP7-9 are presented in Table \ref{tab:dascmop1-3}.
-For DAS-CMOP7 without any constraints, that is, the difficulty triplet is $(0.0,0.0,0.0)$, NSGA-II-CDP is significantly better than MOEA/D-CDP.
-For DAS-CMOP7 with diversity- or feasibility-hardness, for example, the difficulty triplets are $(0.0,0.25,0.0)$, $(0.25,0.0,0.0)$ $(0.0,0.5,0.0)$, $(0.5,0.0,0.0)$, $(0.0,0.75,0.0)$ and $(0.75,0.0,0.0)$, NSGA-II-CDP is also significantly better than MOEA/D-CDP.
-For DAS-CMOP7 with difficulty triplets $(0.0,0.0,1.0)$ and $(1.0,0.0,0.0)$, MOEA/D-CDP is significantly better than NSGA-II-CDP.
-For DAS-CMOP7 with simultaneous diversity-, feasibility- and convergence-hardness, NSGA-II-CDP performs significantly better than NSGA-II-CDP.
+For 5-, 8- and 10-objective DAS-CMaOP4 and DAS-CMaOP5, C-NSGA-III is significantly better than C-MOEA/DD in most cases in $HV$ values, and C-MOEA/DD is significantly better than C-NSGA-III in the case with the difficulty triplet $(0.75, 0.75, 0.75)$.
+For 5-objective DAS-CMaOP6 with feasibility-hardness, C-NSGA-III is significantly better than C-MOEA/DD, and for 5-objective DAS-CMaOP6 with the remaining difficulty triplets, C-MOEA/DD is better or significantly better than C-NSGA-III.
+For 8- and 10-objective DAS-CMaOP6 with difficulty triplets $(0.0, 0.0, 0.75)$ and $(0.75, 0.75, 0.75)$, C-MOEA/DD is significantly better than C-NSGA-III.
+For 8- and 10-objective DAS-CMaOP6 with the remaining difficulty triplets, C-NSGA-III is significantly better than C-MOEA/DD.

-For DAS-CMOP8 with convergence-hardness, for example, the difficulty triplets are $(0.0,0.0,0.25)$, $(0.0,0.0,0.5)$, $(0.0,0.0,0.75)$ and $(0.0,0.0,1.0)$, MOEA/D-CDP performs significantly better than NSGA-II-CDP.
-For DAS-CMOP8 with the difficulty triplet $(1.0,0.0,0.0)$, MOEA/D-CDP is also significantly better than NSGA-II-CDP.
-For DAS-CMOP8 with the rest of difficulty triplets, NSGA-II-CDP is better or significantly better than MOEA/D-CDP.
+Table \ref{tab:dascmaop7-9} presents the statistics on $HV$ values for C-MOEA/DD and C-NSGA-III on 5-, 8- and 10-objective DAS-CMaOP6-9 with the first twelve difficulty triplets in Table \ref{tab:dif_triplets}.
+We can see that for 5-, 8- and 10-objective DAS-CMaOP7 with feasibility-hardness, C-NSGA-III is significantly better than C-MOEA/DD.
+For 5-objective DAS-CMaOP7 with simultaneous diversity-, feasibility- and convergence-hardness---i.e., the difficulty triplets are $(0.25,0.25,0.25)$, $(0.5,0.5,0.5)$, $(0.75,0.75,0.75)$---C-MOEA/DD is significantly better than C-NSGA-III.
+For 8- and 10-objective DAS-CMaOP7 with difficulty triplets $(0.0, 0.0, 0.75)$ and $(0.75, 0.75, 0.75)$, C-MOEA/DD is significantly better than C-NSGA-III.